kuzzleio/documentation/src/api/1/controller-memory-storage/hgetall/index.md

 {{{since "1.0.0"}}}

-Return all fields and values of a hash.
+Returns all fields and values of a hash.

 [[_Redis documentation_]](https://redis.io/commands/hgetall)